LeeCampbell/IntroToRx/content/14_ErrorHandlingOperators.md

 Finally action ran
 ```

-In contrast, the source sequence could have terminated with an exception.
-In that case, the exception would have been sent to the console, and then the delegate we provided would have been executed.
+The source sequence could also have terminated with an exception.
+In that case, the exception would have been sent to the subscriber's `OnError` (and we'd have seen that in the console output), and then the delegate we provided to `Finally` would have been executed.

 Alternatively, we could have disposed of our subscription.
 In the next example, we see that the `Finally` action is invoked even though the sequence does not complete.